anubhavsrivastava10/WORK/hbar_draft_docs.md

 ax.invert_yaxis()
 ```

-_fig.gca()_ : Where GCA stands for Get Current Axis.
+_fig.gca()_ : Where GCA stands for Get Current Axis which is used to set different properties on your axis and is used to get the know the currently selected axes from the available axes.
 _ax.get_xaxis().set_visible(False)_ : Returns the X-Axis instance and has the visibility of the axis to be False.

-_ax.invert_yaxis()_ : This goes from max to min instead of going from min to max in the indexing of the y-axis.
+_ax.invert_yaxis()_ : This would start the Y-Axis value from max value to the min value.

 ```python
 ax.spines["top"].set_visible(False)